Rednexie/mail-interface/README.md

 # Advantages
 has small code, and only a few dependencies

-logs e-mails along with the ip addresses
+logs e-mails along with the ip addresses and times

 500 e-mail will be sent for each request